Top Television Stars of the 50s

 Elizabeth_Taylor,_late_1950s

-Elizabeth Taylor, who started her acting career as a child actor in the 1940s, reached the heights of fame during the 50s, and her name is still known in the entertainment industry as the “seventh greatest female screen legend of Classic Hollywood Cinema.”
+Elizabeth Taylor, who started her acting career as a child actor in the 1940s, reached the heights of fame during the 50s.
+Her name is still known in the entertainment industry as the “seventh greatest female screen legend of Classic Hollywood Cinema.”

 If we talk about the films she starred in during the 1950s, “Father of the Bride,” “Giant,” “Cat on a Hot Tin Roof,” “A Place in the Sun,” and “Suddenly, Last Summer” are just a few out of all the amazing films she was a part of.
 She was an actress who was critically acclaimed for almost all her roles and won several awards during her active years as an actress.